You can’t do business with gov’t without TIN - GRA warns - citifmonline.com

 He added that without the TIN, a person cannot file a case at the courts, bid for contracts from government agencies, conduct business with any ministry, departments, agencies, metropolitan, municipal and district assemblies.

-Mr. Nti explained that this is to help increase the number of people currently issued with TIN— which is 1,090,338 people.
+Mr. Nti explained that this is to help increase the number of people currently issued with TIN; a total of 1,090,338 people.

 He disclosed that the GRA has already held series of meetings with the key institutions that must help inspect the TIN to ensure the smooth operations of the policy.

 “These institutions have been requested to modify their forms to include a field for the provision of TIN.
-Consequently, GRA expects the institutions mentioned above to demand for the TIN of their clients before transacting business with them”.
+Consequently, GRA expects the institutions mentioned above to demand the TIN of their clients before transacting business with them,” he said.

 Sounding a word of caution, Mr. Nti stressed that refusal to inspect the TIN will mean a breach of the law, which will attract the necessary consequences.

-He explained that to get the TIN, “one only needs to pick a registration form from any GRA Office, complete and attach the necessary coloured photocopies of a Driver’s license, National Identification Card, Voter’s Identification Card, or a passport and submit at no cost to the GRA”
+He explained that to get the TIN, “one only needs to pick a registration form from any GRA Office, complete and attach the necessary coloured photocopies of a Driver’s license, National Identification Card, Voter’s Identification Card, or a passport and submit at no cost to the GRA.”

 He stated that it is important for Ghanaians to pay their taxes since that is the only way government can redistribute wealth to cover the poor and vulnerable in the society.